UK to learn if it has entered "triple-dip" recession

 That would avoid a second quarter of contraction - the definition of a recession - after it shrank by 0.3 percent in the last three months of 2012.

-But with a margin this slim, the Office for National Statistics could easily report a negative number in its initial estimate of gross domestic product data at 4.30 a.m.
-ET, tipping the country into its third recession in under five years.
+But with a margin this slim, the Office for National Statistics could easily report a negative number in its initial estimate of gross domestic product data at 0830 GMT, tipping the country into its third recession in under five years.

 A "triple-dip recession" would come at an awkward time for Osborne, just days after ratings agency Fitch stripped Britain of its top-notch credit rating and plans to help homeowners in last month's budget came under fire from legislators.